boostcampaitech6/level1-bookratingprediction-recsys-07/README.md

 ## How to Download Training Data
 After typing under codes.
-you can see datas in ./codes/data

 ```
-After Git clone
+//After Git clone
+//you can see datas in ./codes/data
 cd tools
 ./download_data.sh
 ```